 Keep your home warm by maintaining a low heat when the weather is cold or wet.
 When the whole house is warmer, condensation is less likely to form.

-Please use every attempt to follow this guidance: https://www.nea.org.uk/wp-content/uploads/2020/07/Dealing-with-damp-and-condensation-2019.pdf
+Please use every attempt to follow the NEA guidance: nea.org.uk/wp-content/uploads/2020/07/Dealing-with-damp-and-condensation-2019.pdf

 Contractors